New Zealand Student Tours with KANES

 Animal Farms

-Sheep and cattle are the most popular farmed animal species and there are many different breeds to explore, each with special strengths to thrive in different environments and different uses.
-In addition there are many other animals now being farmed for other food and clothing products.
-Studies take us through the annual cycle of each, look at the breeding, feeding and, health of the animals and the farmers payment when the animals leave.
+Sheep and cattle are the most popular farmed animal species.
+Amongst these are many different breeds, each with their own special strengths to thrive in different environments and for different uses.
+Interested groups can study the annual cycle of each, looking at the breeding, feeding and, health of the animals and the farmers' payments when the animals leave.

 Farm Shows